The Golden Child (Brooklyn Nine-Nine): Plot

+In the cold open, Holt orders Jake to prevent Hitchcock from spilling condiments on himself to testify on a case, but their escalating argument over whether it's possible or not causes Hitchcock to dump spaghetti sauce on his clothes.

 Jake (Andy Samberg) is joining Amy (Melissa Fumero) on her family dinner.
 Amy is not happy, since her brother David (Lin-Manuel Miranda) will show up at the dinner and her parents always view him as the "Golden child" of the family, upsetting her.

 The dinner starts in bad mood after Jake and Amy find David and her mother (Bertila Damas) arrived an hour early and it gets worse when they find out that David passed his Lieutenant's exam.
 However, things change when the police arrive and arrest David for finding cocaine on his desk.
 Amy feels ecstatic about this, as the image of David now is tarnished.
 She bails him out of jail, where he reveals that he has been investigating corruption in his department which may be affiliated to the Brazilian mob.
 Despite Amy's objections, Jake has her assist her brother.
 In a club where the mob hides their money, they manage to find it in an office but they're pursued by mobsters, with Jake captured in the process.
 Amy stops her rivalry with her brother and has him shoot the tires of the vehicle, crashing it but saving Jake's life.
 They dine with her mother again and things seem to have improved, although Jake reveals to Amy that he went on a tirade against Amy's mother, prompting them to leave the dinner.

 Meanwhile, Boyle (Joe Lo Truglio) assigns Terry (Terry Crews) and Holt (Andre Braugher) to interrogate a criminal by posing in different roles.
 Holt and Terry are put in the holding room with the criminal, planning to make him think they're criminals to feel confident.
 However, Boyle's perfectionism and constant interruptions ruin the operation and their covers are blown.
-But this turns out to be part of Boyle's plan: expose them and have Rosa (Stephanie Beatriz) enter the room so she could talk to the criminal, who revealed his drug supplier.
-He didn't tell this to Holt and Terry for fear that their lack of acting would expose the mission.
+But this turns out to be part of Boyle's plan: expose them and have Rosa (Stephanie Beatriz) enter the room in the guise of an arrestee, which enables her to successfully prompt the dealer to reveal his drug supplier.
+Boyle reveals that he did not reveal this part of his plan to Terry and Holt out of fear that their lack of acting would expose the mission.